06 · deep tech · technical

 4. Return the top-2 sentences in document order

-This keeps citations focused — instead of a 600-token chunk wall, the operator sees the two sentences that best match the rec's framing question.
+This keeps citations focused — instead of a 600-word chunk wall, the operator sees the two sentences that best match the rec's framing question.

 End-to-end query latency budget